Do Go On - 337 - The History of April Fools Day

 Despite this confession, calls continued to come in.

-The BBC operators eventually came up with a standard reply
+The BBC operators eventually came up with a stand to reply for those.

 Fuck off.